 He is the one who is Head of the church, and our High Priest has taken on with the Father the responsibility of making sure all of that happens.
-There are several times in the Gospels where He says in prayer to the Father and in talking to the disciples, that He has not lost anybody except the one who was the son of perdition to fulfill the prophecy.
+There are several times in the gospels where He says in prayer to the Father and in talking to the disciples, that He has not lost anybody except the one who was the son of perdition to fulfill the prophecy.
 And that is the same way with us.
 No one is able to snatch us out of His hand, and so He is going to complete the work that He started.
 Let us look at Hebrews 13th chapter.
 This is the final benediction, we could say, of the book where the author here says,

 Hebrews 13:20-21 Now may the God of peace who brought up our Lord Jesus from the dead, that great Shepherd of the sheep, through the blood of the everlasting covenant, make you complete in every good work to do His will, working in you what is well pleasing in His sight, through Jesus Christ, to whom be glory forever and ever.

-So the God Father and Jesus Christ our a team that work together to make us complete or perfect or spiritually mature and They are the best workers in the universe.
+So God Father and Jesus Christ are a team that work together to make us complete or perfect or spiritually mature and They are the best workers in the universe.
 They never stop.
 Jesus said, "My Father is working and I am working."
 That is what They do.
 They are creators, They are designers, They are workers, and most of all, They are completers.
 They finish Their jobs and They make sure that when the job is finished, it is improved over what the raw material was at the beginning.

 They form us into Their image.
-We go from clay to spirit, from human and carnal to divine.
+We go from clay to spirit, from human and carnal, to divine.
 They are the ones that are the examples of how to get a job done and do it right.